regroove-solutions/fv-web-ui/README.md

 ```
 Important Note: when running Yarn for the first time you will be silently prompted to enter the Key Phrase for the RSA Key you added to the `~/.ssh/config` file.
 If progress halts and a small `lock icon` appears, enter your RSA Key Phrase to proceed.

-10. Rename `/app/assets/javascripts/configuration/sample.local.json` to `local.json`.

-11. Run GULP build the project and start the Node server by running:
+10. Run GULP build the project and start the Node server by running:
 ```bash
 $ gulp
 ```

-12. Visit [localhost:3001](http://localhost:3001) in your web browser to view the FirstVoices Dictionary Prototype app.
+11. Visit [localhost:3001](http://localhost:3001) in your web browser to view the FirstVoices Dictionary Prototype app.

 ## Building for Production ##